-Infectious disease doctors have an expanded knowledge of infectious diseases and afflictions caused by fungi, bacteria, viruses, parasites.
+Infectious disease doctors have an expanded knowledge of infectious diseases and afflictions caused by fungi, bacteria, viruses, and parasites.
 Infectious disease doctors are specialists in internal medicine with additional expertise in immunology, epidemiology, and infection control.
-They have a bachelors degree in human biology, the master degree work in medicine, and a two to three year program with a focus on infectious diseases.
+They have a bachelor's degree in human biology, a master's degree work in medicine, and a two to three-year program with a focus on infectious diseases.
 Infectious diseases can cause infections almost anywhere in the body -- brain, bones, the gut, heart, lungs, sinuses, reproductive organs, or the urinary tract.
 A patient with any of the following problems might be referred to an infectious disease doctor for diagnosis and treatment:

 - Infections of a serious or life-threatening nature

 - When treatment of an infection causes worse or additional problems

 - To diagnose a disease that other doctors are having trouble identifying